 A Complaint Is a request for formal action.
-A Manager Means the appropriate manager of the relevant business unit, including Team Leaders, Team Managers and Unit Managers.
-Mediation Refers to the process in which an acceptable third person assists participants with concerns or disagreements to reach a mutually-acceptable solution.
+A Manager Means the appropriate manager of the relevant business unit, including Team Managers and Senior Managers. - Mediation Refers to the process in which an acceptable third person assists participants with concerns or disagreements to reach a mutually-acceptable solution.
 A Party Is a person or group of people bringing or responding to a formal complaint.
-A Person Complained About Is an individual against whom a formal complaint has been made under this policy A Person Complaining Is an individual or a group of people taking a formal complaint under the policy.
+A Person Complained About Is an individual against whom a formal complaint has been made under this policy.
+A Person Complaining Is an individual or a group of people taking a formal complaint under the policy.
 A Representative Is anybody nominated by a party (e.g. a lawyer or other) who has the delegated authority to speak, discuss, and negotiate on behalf of the party.
 A Support Person Is someone who provides personal support to a person with a concern or in dispute but is not a representative for that person.
-Personnel Applies to all employees and other personnel providing services to Southern Response (e.g. independent contractors), together defined as "Southern Response Personnel".
-SOUTHE
+Personnel Applies to all employees and other personnel providing services to Southern Response Personnel".
+SON